GSometimes/RubyDojo/readme.md

 ```ruby
 ken = Fighter.new("Ken", 5,5,5,5)
 ryu = Fighter.new("Ryu", 7,7,7,7)

 puts ken.life
 ryu.attack(ken)
 puts ken.life
 ```

 ***

 ## Step 2 - Dojo Class 🏟️

-This class represents how the fighter trains each week, so the methods represent activites at the dojo.
+This class represents how the fighter trains each week, so the methods represent activities at the dojo.
 There is only one dojo so all the methods should be class methods no instance methods.

 **methods to create:**